RocketBus/clickbus-api-doc/README.md

-# Docs clickbus
+# Clickbus's API Documentation

 We used aglio, the compiler markdown of the Api Blueprint.

 ## Install and Requirements

 Only you need install **npm** ([https://docs.npmjs.com/getting-started/installing-node](https://docs.npmjs.com/getting-started/installing-node))

-This package install gulp to manager task.
-You can run it with the command `./node_modules/gulp/bin/gulp.js` or only with `gulp` if you install it globally with the command `npm -g install gulp`
+This package install gulp to manage tasks.
+You can run it with the command `./node_modules/gulp/bin/gulp.js` or only with `gulp` if you install it globally in your system (`npm -g install gulp`).

 ## Usage

-You need to update the *index.md* file and after run the suitable task of gulp.
+You need to update the *index.md* file and after run the `gulp` to see the changes in you machine (open the *./dist/index.html* file).
+And run `gulp publish` when you are ready to publish it.

 ## Gulp task